Treatment for Obsessive-Compulsive Disorder (OCD)

 Ready to Get Started?

-At your consultation we will discuss why you are seeking counseling, your goals for counseling, and how I may be able to help you work toward these goals.
+During your phone consultation we will discuss why you are seeking counseling, your goals for counseling, and how I may be able to help you work toward these goals.
 If we don't feel like I am a good match for you, I will be happy to assist you in finding a therapist who may be a better fit for you.

 If you decide to schedule an in-person appointment, I will ask you to complete some paperwork for new clients ahead of your first appointment.